 Melt the butter in a saucepan and mix in the breadcrumbs, parmesan and garlic.
 Here I added a tablespoon of dried seaweed (found in Asian supermarkets) but you can add freshly chopped herbs if you prefer.

 Spread the mixture out on to a baking sheet lined with baking parchment.

 3. Top with another baking parchment sheet and roll it out until it’s flat and even (about 3mm thickness).
 Place in the fridge to set.

-9. The viennoise topping is now ready to cut.
+The viennoise topping is now ready to cut out of the fridge.
 If you have any extra, cut them into portions, place each between the paper and freeze until needed.

 Place the fish in a roasting tin, layer the topping on top of it and melt it under the grill for a couple of minutes.

 Just placing it under the grill gives a magical effect: the topping just hugs the fish like they were meant to be together.

 Serve on a bed of vegetables and surround with my favourite smoked tea beurre blanc sauce.
 Enjoy with a chilled glass of white Burgundy.